Subscribe to an RSS Feed

 We thank you for your interest and support of our efforts to bring you the healthiest, the freshest and the most delicious locally-produced foods possible!

-The Spa City Co-op market is now open for ordering at spacity.locallygrown.net.
+The Spa City Co-op is now open for ordering at spacity.locallygrown.net.

 Remember to scroll all the way down and click place this order.

-Have a great week and see you on Friday
+Have a great week and we will see you Friday!

 Good Evening Locavores, Northeast Georgia Locally Grown is open for orders!